Kakadu National Park: Fauna

 The diverse environments of Kakadu National Park supports a great array of animals, a number of which have adapted to particular habitats.
 Some animals in the park are rare, endangered, vulnerable or endemic.
 Responding to the extreme weather conditions experienced in the park, many animals are active only at particular times of the day or night or at particular times of the year.

 Mammals

 About 74 mammal species—marsupials and placental mammals—have been recorded in the park.
 Most of them inhabit the open forest and woodlands and are nocturnal, making it difficult to see them.
 Others, such as wallabies and kangaroos (macropods, 8 species), are active in the cooler parts of the day and are easier to see.

-Among the larger more common species are dingoes, antilopine kangaroos, black wallaroos, agile wallabys, and short-eared rock wallabys.
+Among the larger more common species are dingoes, antilopine kangaroos, black wallaroos, agile wallabies, and short-eared rock wallabies.
 Smaller common mammals are northern quolls, brush-tailed phascogales, brown bandicoots, black-footed tree-rats, and black flying foxes.
 Dugongs are found in the coastal waters.
 However, recent surveys have revealed a disturbing decline of nearly all mammal species throughout Kakadu, including once common and widespread species such as northern tart bats.